ergoplatform/ergodocs/docs/efyt.md

 # Ergo-First-Year-Token (EFYT)

 EFYT was systematically airdropped and then listed on the Waves DEX in May 2017, with an initial supply of 100,000 tokens.
-The token can be viewed on [Waves Explorer](https://wavesexplorer.com/assets/725Yv9oceWsB4GsYwyy4A52kEwyVrL5avubkeChSnL46?search=725Yv9oceWsB4GsYwyy4A52kEwyVrL5avubkeChSnL46).
-This launch aimed to build an early community around the Ergo platform and raise capital for development and marketing before launching the mainnet.
+This launch aimed to build an early community around the platform and raise capital for development and marketing before launching the mainnet.

 /// admonition | EFYT vs ERG